 Pauline Reade, 16, John Kilbride, 12, Keith Bennett, 12, Lesley Ann Downey, 10, and Edward Evans, 17, were all killed by Brady and Hindley.

-The body of Keith Bennett, who Brady admitted to killing in 1987, has never been found.'Facing him'
+The body of Keith Bennett, who Brady admitted to killing in 1987, has never been found.

 Keith's mother Winnie Johnson, of Longsight, Manchester, said last year she wished to attend Brady's hearing to come "face-to-face" with her son's killer.